bitcraze/crazyflie-link-cpp/README.md

 ## To Do

+* in rmConnection make sure we add back condition variable to ensure that
 * add CrazyflieUSB support
 * add test examples to measure bandwidth/latency/packet droprate
   * in C++
   * in Python
 * add broadcast support
+  * support send2PacketsNoAck
 * add condition variables to lower CPU usage
   * in radio loop
 * add namespace